nolin897/robo-advisor/README.md

     SELL if the stocks's price decreases more than 100 bps from the previous close.
     HOLD if the stock's price remains within 100 bps of the previous close.

-7) For additional analysis, consult the csv files created for each selected stock upon running the script.
-These will populate in the data subfolder of this repo.
+7) For additional analysis, consult the time series that this script generates via Plotly, or view the raw data on each of the csv files created for your selected stocks.
+These csv files will populate in the data subfolder of this repo.